sunnymendapara7/sales-process-automation/README.md

 ## Project Overview
 This project automates key aspects of the sales process using Python programming and AI/ML techniques.
 The goal is to streamline lead generation, email outreach, and campaign analytics with minimal manual intervention.

+This project automates the sales outreach process for a T-shirt manufacturing business targeting IT companies in Ahmedabad.
+The system is designed to scrape leads, generate personalized emails, send them via SMTP, track engagement, and categorize leads using analytics—all with one command.

 You will be able to:
 - Scrape business leads from Google Maps based on your target Ideal Customer Profile (ICP).
 - Extract relevant contact data including emails by visiting each company website.